wYaobiz/starter-academic/content/home/newabout.md

 #    padding: ["20px", "0", "20px", "0"]
 ---

-Welcome to the Fintech Lab of NJIT.
+Welcome to the Fintech Lab at New Jersey Institute of Technology.

+Our research focuses on three broad areas: (i) **fintech**: the technology and innovation that aims to compete with traditional financial methods in the delivery of financial services, (ii) **machine learning**: the study of computer algorithms that improve automatically through experience, and (iii) **blockchain**: a decentralized, distributed ledger that records the provenance of a digital asset.